kamilTheCoder/pokedex/README.md

 Additionally, [gomock](https://github.com/golang/mock) was used for interface mocking.

 ### Rate limitation
 One of the APIs used, funtranslations.com, allows limited rate of usages for free: no more than 5 calls per hour or 60 calls per day.
+With that in mind, error handling was made to gracefully handle errors from that API, as well as a caching system was put in place, to reduce number of potential requests (see below).

 ### Cache
 The `cache` package (`/cache`) is adopted from my earlier implementation https://github.com/kamilTheCoder/web-crawler/tree/master/crawler/cache, which in the current form is not flexible enough to re-use as a stand-alone import.

 In the current form caching saves all information from APIs.
-The scope of this project implies it will be no more than 898 entries, as there are only that many pokemon as of of Nov '21.
+The scope of this project implies it will be no more than 898 entries, as there are only that many pokemon as of Nov '21.
 Less than 1000 entries represent a very small memory footprint, even including cached fun translation of descriptions.
-Keeping them in memory might also help overcome translation API call limitation, since repeated requests would be served by cache and not retreived from the real, limited API.
+Keeping them in memory might also help overcome translation API call limitation, since repeated requests would be served by cache and not retrieved from the real, limited API.

 ### Error handling
 For the most part, errors are not exposed to the API consumer, in order not to reveal too much about API implementation.
 Alternative route could have pre-defined errors which user could encounter.

 ## Potential improvements
 ### Config
-Some of the settings, such as port to listen on and URLs for thrid-party APIs could be extracted to a config file, for example using [Viper](https://github.com/spf13/viper), or a manually built solution.
+Some of the settings, such as port to listen on and URLs for third-party APIs could be extracted to a config file, for example using [Viper](https://github.com/spf13/viper), or a manually built solution.

 ### Fun translations API key
 Currently, the API only ever uses the free version of fun translations API.
 A potential feature could accommodate users who have API key for paid subscription, most likely through a config parameter.

 ### Better errors and logging
 This implementation uses simple logging via console printing and free-text error messages.
 It could be improved by implementing actual logging and pre-defined errors, to better reflect a real-world system.

+### Add automated integration tests
+Using [Godog](https://github.com/cucumber/godog) implement gherkin tests to automate postman requests from section above.